Daniel Mavlyutov

 Daniel Mavlyutov (Мавлютов) is a Turkish-Russian racing driver who most recently competed in the 2023 GB3 Championship, driving for Hillspeed.

 Career

 Formula Ford

 Absent from karting, Mavlyutov made his racing debut at the 2021 Formula Ford Festival at Brands Hatch, before contesting the Walter Hayes Trophy, and the Champion of Brands, all with PWR1 Racing.

 Formula 4

 Mavlyutov at Thruxton Circuit in 2022.

 On 2 February 2022, it was announced that Mavlyutov would race for Hitech Grand Prix in the 2022 F4 British Championship.
-He finished 15th in the overall standings with 32 points, and 6th in the rookie standings.
+He finished 15th in the overall standings with 32 points, and sixth in the rookie standings.

-On 30 August 2022, it was announced that he would join GRS Team for the final three rounds of the 2022 F4 Spanish Championship season.
+On 30 August 2022, it was announced that Mavlyutov would join GRS Team for the final three rounds of the 2022 F4 Spanish Championship season.

 Formula Regional

 Formula Regional Middle East Championship

 Mavlyutov continued with Hitech Grand Prix for the 2023 Formula Regional Middle East Championship.
 He finished 32nd in the overall standings with a best finish of 12th place at the Yas Marina Circuit round, and came 14th in the rookie standings.